UNICEF - WASH Capacity Building Programme

 Korea, Democratic People’s Republic

-Water resources policy and advocacy
+Water sector policy

 Water diplomacy and security

 - Roll out water supply situation assessment survey in 30 counties throughout DPR Korea

 - “WASH for All” water sanitation facilities for all families in rural areas in 2-3 Ris (counties) in target Provinces

 - 200 engineers/technicians from 10 provinces trained in feasibility studies and system design

 - Outcome 1: Policy level Complete the nationwide rollout of water supply assessment survey in 30 counties, data entry, data analysis and assessment report with the involvement of international agencies as an observer during field data collection.